engtuncay/engtuncay.github.io/csharp-dotnet/cs-12-methods.md

 A method is a block of code which only runs when it is called.

-You can pass data, known as parameters, into a method.
+You can pass data, known as `parameters`, into a method.

 Methods are used to perform certain actions, and they are also known as functions.

 Why use methods?
 To reuse code: define the code once, and use it many times.

-*Create a Method*
+➖ Create a Method

 A method is defined with the *name* of the method, followed by parentheses ().
 C# provides some pre-defined methods, which you already are familiar with, such as Main(), but you can also create your own methods to perform certain actions:

  Example

 Create a method inside the Program class: